Smartions/Unity-SDK/Documentation/Troubleshooting/SinoMoGo Unity Android SDK - Manual Setup.md

 **SDK Dir**: \SinoMoGoInstaller\sinomogo\SinoMoGoSDK\

-If your version of Unity3D is 3.x or 4.x, you should do as following:
+If your version of Unity3D is 3.x or 4.x, you should do as follows:

 |    Copy from SDK Dir          |                          Copy to Project Dir                               |
 |-----------------------|-----------------------------------------------------------------------------------------|